JTGlez/JTGlez/README.md

 ### 😄 Hi, I'm Jorge.
 Currently I'm studying my 9th semester of Computer Engineering at FI UNAM.
-My passion lies in AI-based algorithms, data analytics, databases, and blockchain, and I keep myself up-to-date with the latest advancements in mainstream CPUs and GPUs.
+My passion lies in AI-based algorithms, data analytics, databases, cloud, and I keep myself up-to-date with the latest advancements in mainstream CPUs and GPUs.

 # 📫 Contact:
 👋 Would you like to get in touch with me?
 Here are my contact media: